 The imposing buildings and manicured lawns provide a stunning backdrop to many of Wellington’s most celebrated annual events, such as the Festival of Education, the Graduation Ball and the Iconic Master’s Callover on Speech Day.
 Moving into Waterloo Hall transports us back to the 19th century: this grand and formal room, home to concerts, lectures, dinners and dances was refurbished in 2015 as a living shrine to the Battle of Waterloo, its oak-panelled walls adorned with memorabilia.

 Situated at the West End of South Front, the Master’s Lodge is home to James Dahl and his family who regularly host informal gatherings for the Wellington pupils there.
-It is also the venue for the ongoing Art at the Lodge exhibition series.
-With family life at the centre of College, The Lodge stands as an important symbol of Wellington truly being a home from home for all its pupils.
+With family life at the centre of College, the Lodge stands as an important symbol of Wellington truly being a home from home for all its pupils.
 The repairs to the front of the building bear witness to the German bombs which struck on 8th October 1940, killing the Master, Bobby Longden, as he stepped out of his front-door.

 Apart from a confusing period in the 1980s when it was actually painted green, the Pink Pavilion very much lives up to its name as the focal point for Wellington College cricket, overlooking as it does the main College Cricket pitch and home to countless generations of outstanding cricketers, including current Surrey and England Lions players Sam and Tom Curran.